Watch a video tutorial on the Storybook channel

-When an arg’s value is changed, the component re-renders, allowing you to interact with components in Storybook’s UI via addons that affect args.
+When an arg’s value changes, the component re-renders, allowing you to interact with components in Storybook’s UI via addons that affect args.

 Learn how and why to write stories in the introduction.
 For details on how args work, read on.

-The args object can be defined at the story and component level (see below).
-It is a JSON serializable object, composed of string keys with matching valid value types that can be passed into a component for your framework.
+args object can be defined at the story, component and global level.
+It is a JSON serializable object composed of string keys with matching valid value types that can be passed into a component for your framework.

 To define the args of a single story, use the

 In the above example, we use the object spread feature of ES 2015.

 You can also define args at the component level; they will apply to all the component's stories unless you overwrite them.
 To do so, use the

 args key on the